twigaeng/SlideDateTimePicker/README.md

     {
         // Do something with the date.
 This Date object contains
         // the date and time that the user has selected.
     }

     @Override
+    public void onDateTimeNone()
+    {
+        // The user has declined to select a date.
+Handle this as
+        // appropriate.
+    }

+    @Override